 Does this mean corporate videos should be eight seconds long?
-No, but you’d better believe they should be as fast, interesting and short as they possibly can.
+No, but you’d better believe they should be as fast, interesting and short as possible.

 What’s short?
-Under sixty seconds unless there’s a very good reason.
-It sounds ridiculously short, but you would be surprised how much you can cram into one minute.
+Under two minutes unless there’s a very good reason – and if you can, keep it under one!
+That sounds ridiculously short, but you'd be surprised how much you can cram into sixty seconds.
 For example:

 But how long is one minute?